OpenDSA: Open Source Interactive

 Click on the images to try things out.

 Welcome to the homepage for the OpenDSA Active-eBook Project.
-We have created infrastructure and materials to support courses in a wide variety of Computer Science-reltated topics such as Data Structures and Algorithms (DSA), Formal Languages, Finite Automata, and Programming Languages.
+We have created infrastructure and materials to support courses in a wide variety of Computer Science-related topics such as Data Structures and Algorithms (DSA), Formal Languages, Finite Automata, and Programming Languages.

 But these visualizations and exercises were designed to be integrated with explanatory tutorials, with the basic unit of instruction being a "module".
 A module is a single HTML page, corresponding to a single section in a textbook, or a single topic that might be part of a lecture.
 Modules are collected together to form an OpenDSA "book instance".
+Book instances can be integrated into courses in the Canvas LMS.

 - Here is an example book instance that shows off some of the most polished material.